- Purchase the complete Expat Arrivals Perth Guide (PDF)

 Perth has a small but reliable network of bus services that cater for those living in the suburbs and run between bus and train stations.

 There are also buses that run on the Central Area Transit (CAT) route.
-Travel on the CAT route is free of charge for all commuters.
+Travel on the CAT route is free of charge.
 The large air-conditioned buses, each a different colour, are marked with a distinctive black cat logo and operate every eight to 15 minutes on certain routes linked to major facilities and attractions.
 Expats will find that CAT buses are a great way to get around Perth.

 SmartRider holders can travel for free on trains within the Free Transit Zone, but travellers without SmartRider cards will have to pay a fee to travel on trains within this area.